 Penalties for Late Payment

-No matter when taxpayers file their tax return, if they do not pay the tax owed by the standard deadline, they can attract IRS penalties and may also be required to pay a certain interest to the IRS.
-Even if you are unable to pay taxes, filing a return is a must, as the penalties for failure to file are much severer than failure to pay taxes.
+No matter when taxpayers file their tax return, if they do not pay the tax owed by the standard deadline, IRS penalties and interest might begin to accrue.
+Even if you are unable to pay taxes, filing a return is a must, as the penalties for failure to file are much more severe than failure to pay penalties.

 Need Professional Help with an IRS Extension?

-If you need any assistance with federal income tax extensions or any other IR tax-related issue, feel free to get in touch with one of our IRS tax attorneys at The Law Offices of Nick Nemeth.
-To schedule a free, no-obligation consultation, simply call (972) 627-4580, or fill out our contact form and we will take it from there.
+If you need any assistance with federal income tax extensions or any other tax-related issue, feel free to contact The Law Offices of Nick Nemeth.
+To schedule a free, no-obligation consultation, simply call (972) 426-2553, or fill out our Free Case Evaluation Form.